 1619 Podcast - New York Times

-Hella Black - Hella Black Podcast is an Oakland based audio experience brought to you by Delency Parham and Blake Simons.
+Hella Black - Hella Black Podcast is an Oakland-based audio experience brought to you by Delency Parham and Blake Simons.
 With each episode, we hope to educate and inform our listeners on all things related to Blackness.
 Our podcast is important because it uplifts the voices of Black radical organizers who are doing the work in the field.
 Often times our narratives are not told.
 Both Blake and Delency are community organizers in Oakland as well as educators.
 They founded #PeoplesBreakfastOakland which serves the houseless population.
 In the wake of global white supremacy, it is important to support organizers who are in the field.

 All My Relations - a podcast where exploring what it means to be a Native person in 2019.
 To be an Indigenous person is to be engaged in relationships—relationships to land and place, to a people, to non-human relatives, and to one another, and to think through Indigeneity in all its complexities.
 On each episode hosts Matika Wilbur (Tulalip and Swinomish) and Adrienne Keene (Cherokee Nation), delve into a different topic facing Native peoples today, bringing in guests from all over Indian Country to offer perspectives and stories.
 We dive deep, play some games, laugh a lot, cry sometimes, and hope that you’ll join us on this journey together.

 Self Evident.
 Asian American Stories - Stories that reveal and reshape the social and political narratives that shape our past, present, and future.
 Each episode presents an in-depth story or conversation from specific communities within the Asian diaspora in America.
-We bring Asian American voices into the national conversation like they’ve never been heard before — across generations, across cultures, and across class.
+We bring Asian American voices into the national conversation as they’ve never been heard before — across generations, across cultures, and across class.

 70 Million - A Peabody-nominated documentary podcast investigating how locals are addressing the role of jails in their backyards.
 Reporters travel around the country and hear from people directly impacted by encounters with jails and adjacent policies, and from those committed to reversing the negative effects on people and communities.